 - 3 large chocolate coins (or about 15g chocolate)

-- Whipped cream (optional) (or use whipped coconut cream)
+- Whipped cream or whipped coconut cream (optional)

 - Extra chocolate coins for decoration (optional)

-- Once the milk is just boiling, pour it over the cocoa/cornflour/milk mixture, stirring continuously.
+- Once the milk is just coming to the boil, pour it over the cocoa/cornflour/milk mixture, stirring continuously.
 Mix well, and return the mixture to the pan.

-- Mix the melted chocolate coins into the hot liquid and pour into a mug.
+- Whisk the melted chocolate coins into the hot liquid and pour into a mug.

 Sounds fantastic!
 I love that it’s made from chocolate coins 🙂